sourcegraph/sourcegraph-public-snapshot/docs/architecture.md

 ## Diagram

-To view this diagram in its rendered form, install the Sourcegraph extension and enable Mermaid.js rendering in the experimental options menu.
+To view this diagram in its rendered form on GitHub, install the Sourcegraph extension and enable Mermaid.js rendering in the experimental options menu.

 ```mermaid
 graph LR